 The Wagamama experience starts when the customer is welcomed at the door and seated.
 A member of staff greets them at the table within a minute and takes drink orders via handheld devices that send the order straight to the bar staff, who can prepare the drinks and bring them to the table.
 The use of handheld devices mean the staff can easily manage orders without having to run between the guest, till, bar and kitchen, making the process quicker and smoother as well as avoiding forgetting any orders.
-Food orders are sent to the chefs’ touch-screens, helping to keep the kitchen organised.
-Once food is ready, a ticket can be printed to organise the food for the front of house staff to take it to the tables.
-After finishing their meal, customers have the option to pay immediately by downloading Qkr!, an app from Mastercard that is integrated to the Oracle system, where they can review their order and make payment rather than waiting for a member of staff.
-Furthermore, the Wagamama website and app is also able to send through orders direct to the kitchen.
-With Oracle Hospitality Symphony Cloud Service, Wagamama can be consistent in their delivery and continue moving forward with their expansion plans.
+Food orders are sent to the chefs’ touch screens, helping to keep the kitchen organised.
+Once the food is ready, a ticket can be printed to organise the food for the front-of-house staff to take to the tables.
+After finishing their meal, customers have the option to pay immediately by downloading Qkr!, an app from Mastercard that is integrated into the Oracle system, where they can review their order and make payment rather than waiting for a member of staff.
+Furthermore, the Wagamama website and app are also able to send orders direct to the kitchen.
+With Oracle Hospitality Symphony Cloud Service, Wagamama can be consistent in its delivery and continue moving forward with its expansion plans.

 Small business retains customers with seamless ordering

 Oracle Symphony is also used by stand-alone restaurants.
 Caractère is an independent restaurant in London.
 Opening a restaurant with a new and unique concept is a challenge for any restauranteur, who must create a signature menu that customers would like to return to.
 The quality of the food and looking after their guests is essential for this type of business, one of the main reasons for owners Emily Roux and Diego Ferrari to adopt Oracle Food and Beverage software.
-Roux and Ferrari opted for a combination of Symphony Cloud Point of Sale Platform, Oracle MICROS Workstation 6 family and the Compact Workstation 310 that has provided them with simple but important benefits like a seamless ordering process that informs cooks clearly about customers’ dietary requirements or allergies and avoids any slip ups or confusion.
-This process saves time for the front of house staff, who can concentrate on ensuring their guests have a positive experience.
+Roux and Ferrari opted for a combination of Symphony Cloud Point of Sale Platform, Oracle MICROS Workstation 6 family and the Compact Workstation 310, which has provided them with simple but important benefits like a seamless ordering process that informs cooks clearly about customers’ dietary requirements or allergies and avoids any slip-ups or confusion.
+This process saves time for the front-of-house staff, who can concentrate on ensuring their guests have a positive experience.

 Pricing and cashing at events venues